ericmjl/systems-microbiology-hiv/README.md

 - Download this repository as a Zip file.
 - Unzip the folder.
 - In your command prompt (Windows) or terminal (Mac/Linux), navigate your way to the unzipped folder.
+- When inside the folder, type the command: `conda env create -f environment.yml`.
+This will create a Python 3.5 environment that should house everything that's needed.
+- Activate the new environment.
+    - In Mac/Linux, type `source activate sysmicro`
+    - In Windows, type `activate sysmicro`.
 - Type in the following command: `jupyter notebook`.
 Your browser window will open.
 - Click on the notebook "`Lecture - HIV Data Exploration (Student).ipynb`".
 A new tab will open in your browser.